M-J-P/aws-cloudops-storage/content/1.S3/storage_classes.md

     - 99.99% availability *(4 9's)*
 - **S3 Standard-IA**
     - for less frequently accessed data
+    - minimum retention of at least 30 days *(charged for 30 days if deleted earlier)*
     - saves up to 40% on storage costs
     - 99.9% availability *(3 9's)*
     - for objects larger than 128 KB (charged for 128 KB if less)
-    - minimum retention of at least 30 day *(charged for 30 days if deleted earlier)*
 - **S3 One Zone-IA**
     - for infrequently accessed data stored only in one Availability Zone
+    - minimum retention of at least 30 days *(charged for 30 days if deleted earlier)*
     - costs 20% less than S3 Standard-IA
     - 99.5% availability
     - for objects larger than 128 KB (charged for 128 KB if less)
-    - minimum retention of at least 30 day *(charged for 30 days if deleted earlier)*
 - **Glacier Instant Retrieval**
     - for long-lived data that is accessed once per quarter and requires millisecond retrieval
+    - minimum retention of at least 90 days *(charged for 90 days if deleted earlier)*
     - up to 68% lower cost than S3 Standard-IA
     - immediate retreival
     - 99.9% availability *(3 9's)*
 - **Glacier Flexible Retrieval** *(f.k.a.
 Glacier)*
     - for archive data that is accessed 1-2 times per year and is retrieved asynchronously
+    - minimum retention of at least 90 days *(charged for 90 days if deleted earlier)*
     - up to 10% lower cost than Glacier Instant Retrieval
     - retrieval options of:
         - Expedited *(1-5 minutes)*